mijra/mijra.com/README.md

     npm i webpack webpack-dev-server -g && npm i

-To run you can use:
+To run, you can use:

     npm run dev